maresergiu/forex-exchange/README.md

-# free-agent-app

 ## Project setup
 You have to do two instalations:

-1. 'npm install' or 'npm i'
+1. 'npm install' or 'npm i' - to install the interface
-2. 'npm install' or 'npm i' in directory  '/api'
+2. 'npm install' or 'npm i' in directory  '/api' - to install the server

 ### Compiles and hot-reloads for development
 In order to start the app please run